williambarshop/milkyway_compose/docs/workflow-execution.md

-Uploading files to MilkyWay via the R/Shiny interface
+Workflow Execution in MilkyWay (Galaxy)
 =============================================================

 ############
-Accessing the MilkyWay R/Shiny interface
+Accessing the Workflows
 ############

 By default, the MilkyWay R/Shiny interface can be accessed at the same IP/hostname, on port :3838.